CoStar, RealMassive settle copyright lawsuit

 Austin-based RealMassive is an online marketplace that allows users to share commercial real estate data.
 The firm is among a handful of startups challenging CoStar’s dominance in the online commercial real estate data business.

 In its own statement, CoStar dismissed the suggestion that the copyright infringements were isolated incidents.
 “RealMassive is not an example of innovation.
-Rather, its service was powered by content that was stolen from those who created it through hard work and investment,” a CoStar spokesperson wrote.
+Rather, its service was powered by content that was stolen from those who created it through hard work and investment,” a CoStar spokesperson wrote to The Real Deal.
 “As the case progressed, it became even clearer that RealMassive’s systematic theft of CoStar intellectual property had been conducted on a real massive scale.”

 Users of a competing product, crowdsourced leasing database CompStak, were hit by a similar CoStar lawsuit in early 2014.
 That suit, which alleged copyright infringement by CompStak users, was ultimately withdrawn.
 CompStak was never named a party in the suit.